For improved security, never create a WordPress site with the username “admin”.

 The username is located in the “user login” column.
 To edit the field simply double-click on this text you want to change …

-Log out of your server when you’re done and reopen the browser to your WordPress site.
+Log out of your server when you’re done and return to your WordPress site.
 You may find that your session is expired.
-Log in again with your new administration login details …
+If so, log in again with your new Admin credentials …

-You will see that the user name is now updated.
-However, your admin details will probably still display the previous “nickname” …
+You will see that the username has been updated.
+However, your admin details will probably still be displaying the old “nickname” …

-To edit the “nickname”, go to your Users screen and click on the Edit link below your username …
+To choose a new “nickname”, access your Users section and click on the Edit link below the user name …

-You can also access the Profile section by clicking on the Edit My Profile link in the “Howdy, User” panel …
+You can also get to your Profile section by clicking on the Edit My Profile link in the “Howdy, User” screen …

 Click Update Profile to save your new settings …